Serengeti National Park

 Fancy independance?
 Go it alone.

-Serengeti National Park, Tanzania - 6 days/5 nights
+Serengeti National Park, Tanzania and Indian Ocean - 9 days/8 nights

 Tanzania Safari Spots